US STOCKS-Wall St tops new highs on Democrat-driven stimulus hopes

 “Overall value-type stocks probably do better than growth,” Bahnsen said.
 “On the margin, if they’re going to go get another $1 trillion and push bond yields higher and the slope of the yield curve steeper, banks are going to benefit.”

-The S&P 500 technology index, up 2.5%, was set to more than make up for its losses from a day earlier, when shares of some of the biggest technology companies dropped on fears of increased regulation.
+The S&P 500 technology index rose 2.7%, more than making up for losses a day earlier when shares of some of the biggest technology companies dropped on fears of increased regulation.

 The number of Americans filing for jobless benefits unexpectedly dipped last week, while staying elevated, a Labor Department report showed, with the job market recovery appearing to stall as the COVID-19 pandemic threatens to overwhelm the country.